 HOW TO COOK ORZO FOR ASPARAGUS SALAD

-Although orzo looks like rice, it is actually a rice-shaped pasta.
-Even though traditional orzo is not gluten-free, gluten-free orzo is currently available and works well with this recipe.
+Even though orzo looks like rice, it is actually a rice-shaped pasta.
+Traditional orzo is not gluten-free, but gluten-free orzo is currently available and works well with this recipe.
 For instance, Dellalo makes a gluten-free, corn, and rice orzo, which is fabulous.
-For this asparagus salad recipe, though, I used regular orzo, since it was all I could find during the pandemic.
+For this asparagus salad recipe, though, I used regular orzo, because I already had a bag in my pantry.

-Unlike other pasta, orzo cooks incredible fast (8 minutes), so the majority of the work for this salad is in chopping the vegetables and preparing the quick and easy dressing.
+Unlike other pasta, orzo cooks incredibly fast (8 minutes), so the majority of the work for this salad is in chopping the vegetables and preparing the quick and easy dressing.

 INSTEAD OF ORZO, CHOOSE AN ALTERNATIVE GRAIN OR GREENS!

 If you don’t like orzo, don’t let that stop you.
-Because I enjoy mixing it up, I like making asparagus salad using a variety of other grains and replacing the orzo with:
+Additionally, I like making asparagus salad using a variety of other grains and replacing the orzo with:

 - Brown Rice